 Initially iconic for men, and now for women, the Daytona is a timeless model.
 Labelled the ‘Daytona Beach’ — for its playful looks — in 2002 this model became available in four colours: green, blue, pink and yellow.
 The dials were made either of chrysoprase (the blue and the green versions), or mother-of-pearl (the yellow and pink versions), and the watches came with lizard straps matching the dial colour.
 An instant classic, the Daytona Beach is one of the most collectible of modern watches.

 Watches have become more than just an accessory.
 They hold meaning, often offer a story, and allow the wearer a connection with the past.
 Women have the luxury of choosing a dress watch for the evening, a Rolex GMT to travel, or a Patek Philippe Aquanaut on the weekend.

 Vintage watches are a great way to create style without being flashy.
 Not only can women decide whether to make a statement or not, but they can also collect a wide range of watches to invest in.
 In fact, investments for women in watches is bigger than ever.

 One has the option of collecting Tiffany & Co. pendant watches from the late 1800s, Art Deco Cartier Tank wristwatches from 1919, or even Patek Philippe coin watches from the 1950s onwards.
-I believe the future for women’s collecting is not so much about what society thinks is right, but what is right for the individual.
-The collecting community has become all-inclusive.

-There really is something out there to suit everyone’s tastes and desires, and that is something that is undoubtedly set to continue.
+Women’s collecting is not so much about what society thinks is right, but what is right for the individual.
+The collecting community has become all-inclusive — there really is something out there to suit everyone’s tastes and desires, and that is something that is undoubtedly set to continue.